Darjeeling

 It is the most important handicraft centre in Darjeeling providing training to a large number of persons for making different traditional handicraft items like carpets, shoes, wooden and metal articles etc.

-Kanchenjunga from Tiger hillTiger Hill
+Tiger Hill

-Perhaps the most favoured spot in Darjeeling is Tiger Hill.
+Perhaps the most favoured tourist spot in Darjeeling is the Tiger Hill.
 Situated at an altitude of 8163ft on top of the Senchal Hill just 11kms from Darjeeling and 3 kms from Ghum, Tiger Hill has attained worldwide fame for offering magnificent view of sunrise over the snowy Himalayan Peaks.

 The summit at Tiger Hill also commands a fine view of the vast plains of North Bengal, the mountain ridges slowly descending to the plains, several courses of majore rivers of North Bengal like Tista, Mahananda and Balasan along with dense forest covers of Senchal Wildlife Sanctuary.

-kanchenjungaThe road to Tiger Hill winds through the moist forest of Rhododendron, Oaks and Magnolia.
+The road to Tiger Hill winds through the moist forest of Rhododendron, Oaks and Magnolia.
 There is a massive watch tower-cum restaurant for the tourists overlooking the grandeur of Kunchenjungha.
-Also a golf course has been opened in the magnificent surroundings.
 On a clear day all important snow peaks of Kunchanjungha massif stretching across the horizon can be viewed.
 The tent-shaped Mt.
 Karbo (24000ft), Graceful Mt.
 Kumbhakarno (25,300ft) Sharp conical Mt.
 Pundim (22,020ft) and Mt.
 Norsing along with the snow ranges of Nepal and Bhutan are very prominent from Tiger Hill.

-wall art in the HMI buildingHimalayan Mountaineering Institute (HMI) Darjeeling
+Himalayan Mountaineering Institute (HMI) Darjeeling

 The Himalayan Mountaineering Institute (HMI) of Darjeeling is one of the oldest mountaineering institutes of the country.
 The center played a pivotal role in training mountaineers in India.

-Tenzing norgey on top of everestATTRACTIONS: There is a mountaineering museum here that is the primary attraction to visitors.
+There is a mountaineering museum here that is the primary attraction to visitors.
 Here one can see the equipments used in past climbs as well as some latest equipments.
 The institutes has some historically significant photographs in its collection including some great mountaineering films which are shown on a regular basis to the visitors.

-botanical gardenLloyd Botanical Garden
+Lloyd Botanical Garden

 The garden, one of the most prestigious gardens in the Himalayas, is divided into three sections.
 The upper section contains the flora of Eastern-Himalayas, the lower part has a collection of exotic species of many temperate countries, while the middle portion contains a large verity of alpine flora and a Orchiderium which contains more than 2500 species of plants including some rare species of Himalayas.